 Connecticut educators are strongly influenced by standards in multiple subjects in terms of curriculum, instruction and assessment.
 With the release of the Next Generation Science Standards (NGSS), there is a significant change in the way science is taught and assessed.
 Since the release, states across the country are considering adoption, in whole or in part, of the NGSS.
 Connecticut officially adopted NGSS on November 4, 2015 with a unanimous vote of the Connecticut State Board of Education.
 A four year implementation plan to transition to NGSS is in development.
-An online short course (Next-Gen Science CT) has been developed to assist Connecticut educators with the transition.
+The state Department of Education has created a resource list (Next-Gen Science CT) to assist teachers with the transition.

 Since its inception in FY02, the Long Island Sound Mentor Teacher (LISMT) program in Connecticut has consistently recruited high quality, creative and respected teachers to assist their peers in incorporating Long Island Sound content into curricula within the scope of the NGSS.